-Affordance++: allowing objects to communicate dynamic use Pedro Lopes, Patrik Jonell, and Patrick Baudisch Hasso Plattner Institute, Potsdam, Germany {firstname.lastname}@hpi.de ABSTRACT We propose extending the affordance of objects by allowing them to communicate dynamic use, such as (1) motion (e.g., spray can shakes when touched), (2) multi-step processes (e.g., spray can sprays only after shaking), and (3) behaviors that change over time (e.g., empty spray can does not allow spraying anymore).
+Affordance++: allowing objects to communicate dynamic use

+Pedro Lopes, Patrik Jonell, and Patrick Baudisch Hasso Plattner Institute, Potsdam, Germany {firstname.lastname}@hpi.de

+We propose extending the affordance of objects by allowing them to communicate dynamic use, such as (1) motion (e.g., spray can shakes when touched), (2) multi-step processes (e.g., spray can sprays only after shaking), and (3) behaviors that change over time (e.g., empty spray can does not allow spraying anymore).
 Rather than enhancing objects directly, however, we implement this concept by enhancing the user.
 We call this affordance++.
 By stimulating the user's arms using electrical muscle stimulation, our prototype allows objects not only to make the user actuate them, but also perform required movements while merely approaching the object, such as not to touch objects that do not "want" to be touched.
 In our user study, affordance++ helped participants to successfully operate devices of poor natural affordance, such as a multi-functional slicer tool or a magnetic nail sweeper, and to stay away from cups filled with hot liquids.

-Keywords: electrical muscle stimulation; affordance; ACM Classification: H5.2 [Information interfaces and presentation]: User Interfaces: Input Devices and Strategies, Interaction Styles.
-INTRODUCTION Affordance is a key concept in usability.
+Keywords: electrical muscle stimulation; affordance;

+ACM Classification: H5.2 [Information interfaces and presentation]: User Interfaces: Input Devices and Strategies, Interaction Styles.

+Affordance is a key concept in usability.
 When well-designed objects "suggest how to be used" [7], they avoid the necessity for training and enable walk-up use.
 Physical objects, for example, use their visual and tactile cues to suggest the possible range of usages to the user [7].

-Unfortunately, physical objects are limited in that they canbe used for spraying anymore (and instead should now be thrown away).
+Unfortunately, physical objects are limited in that they cannot easily communicate use that involves (1) motion, be used for spraying anymore (and instead should now be thrown away).

 Figure 1: Affordance++ expands the affordance of an object beyond its visual attributes. (a) This spray can needs to be shaken before use. (b) Affordance++ allows the spray can to make the user shake it before use.
 Our prototype implements this by electrically stimulating the user's muscles. (c) Now the spray can is "willing" to be used.

 As pointed out by Djajadiningrat et al., the underlying limitation of this type of physical object is that they cannot depict time [3].
 The spray can is inanimate.
 Motion, multi-step processes, and behaviors that change over time, however, are phenomena in time.

 One way of addressing the issue is to provide objects with the ability to display instructions, e.g., using a spatial augmented reality display [20].
-To offer a more "direct" way for objects to communicate their use, researchers have embedded sensors and actuators into objects, allowing them to be animated [21 25].
-This approach works unfortunately, at the
+To offer a more "direct" way for objects to communicate their use, researchers have embedded sensors and actuators into objects, allowing them to be animated [21,25].
+This approach works, unfortunately, at the expense of substantial per-object implementation effort.

-sensing muscle contraction
+this was actuating muscles... but how about sensing a muscles current position?

-can I make a pose with my hand with my eyes closed?
+can you make a pose with your hand while having your eyes closed?

-so how do I actually know when to stop pulling my muscles?
+how do you know when to stop pulling my muscles?

-<30s brainstorming>

 brachil, attacted ulna, contracts.
-It is aided by the small by the small ulna, contracts.
-It is aided by the small b
+It is aided by the small ulna, contracts on the elbow joint. anconeus muscle on the elbow joint.

-EUROMUSCULAR SPINDLE

-at of motor signals sent to the spindle's

 Ulna

 Tendon

 Contracted triceps muscle

+Sensory nerve fibre

+Sensory capsule

+fibre

+Annulospiral nerve ending